 1. Using watercolours

 This background was created using a wet on wet technique by making the watercolour paper wet to begin with using a brush and water and then using the brush to add different watercolours to the page.
 Because the paper is wet, the paint tends to naturally spread, giving some interesting effects.
-Whilst it was still wet, I then sprinkled the page with some salt to create the texture and left it to dry before shaking or gently rubbing off the salt.

 2. Using acrylic paint and a brayer

-3. Using watercolour pastels/crayons
+3. Using watercolour pencils

-4. Using acrylic paint and your fingers
+4. Using acrylic paint and a sponge

-Next time, we will look at adding texture to your page or canvas, using lots of things you can find around the house.
+In the next blog post, I look at adding texture to your page or canvas, using lots of things you can find around the house.